 This is our favorite container:

 In general, whole beans will give you the freshest brews.
-This is because ground coffee loses freshness at a much quicker rate.
-Grinding your coffee right before brewing also gives the best flavor.
+This is because ground coffee reacts with oxygen and loses flavor at a much quicker rate.
+Grinding your coffee right before brewing is the best way to maintain flavor.

 The air-tight container prevents oxygen from spoiling the beans.
 The best type of airtight containers has rubber seals around the rim and one or more latches.
 A container with a pop-on or screw-on lid may not keep out enough oxygen.

-Remember though, even if you keep your coffee in a dark storage container heat can still affect it so avoid heat sources.
+Keep in mind that even if you keep your coffee in a dark storage container, heat can still affect it, so you won’t want to store it over the stove or close to the oven.

 Putting coffee in the fridge to preserve freshness is fairly common.
 Unfortunately, it does nothing to keep coffee fresh and can actually make it go bad faster.